 Bondi to Watsons Bay Walk

 The Bondi to Watsons Bay walk (or Watsons Bay to Bondi walk) includes the Federation Cliff walk with the extra bit between Dover Heights and Bondi Beach.

 This walk is 7km in total and is definitely worth it if you have the energy.
-It may also be easier to catch public transport in Bondi and Watsons Bay than it is in Dover Heights so that could be another reason to walk this whole stretch.
+It may also be easier to catch public transport in Bondi and Watsons Bay than it is in Dover Heights, so that could be another reason to conquer this whole track.

 Federation Cliff Walk Map